 Inflammatory Bowel Disease Symptoms and Diagnosis

 Symptoms of IBD may include frequent diarrhea, abdominal cramps, abdominal pain, rectal bleeding, fever, and weight loss.
+Related symptoms may appear if the inflammation manifests in other parts of your body, like your joints (arthritis), skin, or eyes.
 Your physician will ask you to describe your symptoms, when they began, and what makes them better or worse.
 You will undergo a physical exam to look for any outward signs of IBD, such as pain when your doctor presses on areas of your abdomen, mouth sores, rashes, and abdominal masses.
 You may also have a blood test and have a sample of your stool examined.

 Your doctor may perform the following additional tests to see if you have IBD: